 Anesthesia is a critical part of surgeries performed every day, and some procedures would not be possible without it.
 Administering anesthesia is a complex process that presents numerous risks and the potential for injury.

 When anesthesia errors happen, the results can be catastrophic, including brain damage, paralysis, and death.
 Injured patients may be eligible to file a medical malpractice claim to recover financial compensation for the harm caused by anesthesia errors.
-If you’re unsure whether your injury was caused by malpractice, contact the attorneys at D’Amico & Pettinicchi, LLC.
+If you’re unsure whether your injury was caused by malpractice, contact a Connecticut anesthesia error lawyer at D’Amico & Pettinicchi, LLC.
 We are happy to listen to the details of your case and help you determine if a medical malpractice claim is an option for you.

 There are three types of anesthesia: local, regional, and general.
 Injuries can vary widely depending on the type of anesthesia a patient receives.